JeffKhons/embedded_systems_project/README.md

 * Creates the Named Pipe for IPC

-* Launches both main_ctrl and camera_app in the background
+* Launches both main and camera_app in the background

 ---